Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 It is used in the ``EasyBuild-config`` module, the ``LUMIpartition`` module (to include the user module directory in the ``MODULEPATH`) and in the ``avail_hook`` LMOD hook.

+### get_init_module_list

+``get_init_module_list`` is a function that returns the list of modules to load at initialisation.
+This includes target modules, other modules, and optionally the default programming environment.

+The function takes two arguments:

+ 1. The partition (L, C, G, D)

+ 2. A boolean: When true the default programming environment is added to the list of modules that is generated as a result of the function.

+### get_motd

+``get_motd`` returns the message-fo-the-day as stored in ``etc/motd`` in the repository root.
+The function takes no input arguments.

+### get_fortune

+``get_fortune`` works as the old UNIX ``fortune`` command.
+It returns a random tip read from ``etc/lumi_fortune.txt`` in the repository root.

+### is_interactive

+``is_interactive`` returns true if it is called in an interactive shell, otherwise false.
+The function takes no input arguments.

+It is used to ensure that the message-of-the-day is not printed in cases where Linux would not print it.

+### is_LTS_LUMI_stack

+``is_LTS_LUMI_stack`` takes one input argument: the version of the LUMI stack.
+It returns true if that version is a LTS stack and returns false otherwise.